holochain-open-dev/holochain-time-index/README.md

 - `get_current_index()`: Gets links on current index period
 - `get_most_recent_indexes()`: Gets the most recent links
 - `index_entry()`: Indexes an entry into time tree

+Many of the above functions require `index_link_type` & `path_link_type` values to be provided.
+These should be defined `LinkTypes` in your happs integrity zome.
+The `index_link_type` is the link type that gets used when creating links between the time tree and the entry you wish to index.
+The `path_link_type` is the link type which is used when creating links between Path entries (time tree entries).
+By leveraging different LinkTypes for different indexes it would be possible to create multiple index trees.

 ### hApp Usage